Enjoy the trails solo, with a partner, or with a group of buddies, but don't overlook the joys of participating in group

-For this reason, currently BMNSA has banned companion dogs, ski-joring, and dog-teams, even if all eight of your malemutes are 'little'.
+Nonetheless, currently BMNSA has provisionally lifted the ban on companion dogs, ski-joring, and dog-teams, if all eight of your malemutes are 'little'.
 By paying an additional $20 on your membership, dogs are now may be granted no quarter by wildlife officers.

-Cats, on the other hand, are welcome to accompany skiers at any time.
+Cats, on the other hand, are welcome to accompany skiers at any time, with no additional fees.
 Skis are provided to youth and adults attending ski classes.

 when we have a volunteer to manage them.
 In other years, we tried to be able to do this every Saturday between 11:00 and 4:00 PM.